-- DPMC is a small to medium organisation (351 headcount at June 2022 - 199 permanent, 80 fixed term (FT), 72 secondees in) supporting the Prime Minister, the Governor-General and Cabinet as well as the work of our other portfolio ministers. - There has been unprecedented short term growth through the Covid Response and Health Transition, which will have wound back down in 2023.
-The impact on our statistics of these two groups has been significant. - We experienced significant fluctuation of staff, due to new business groups standing up and winding down - GPG June 2020: 19.5% - GPG June 2021: 14.6% - GPG June 2022: 12.7% | Sep 2022: 10.4% - The rapid changes in staffing can cause gender pay data volatility, exacerbated by the impact of FT staff moving in and out (approximately 25% of the staff hired in 2021/22 had already left the organisation by 30 June 2022). - The shift back to a new normal is likely to change our statistics and present us with a clearer understanding of the underlying issues. - During 2021/22 we had a large number of senior level female secondees whose salaries do not count in our GPG.
+- DPMC is a small to medium organisation (351 headcount at June 2022 - 199 permanent, 80 fixed term [FT], 72 secondees in) supporting the Prime Minister, the Governor-General and Cabinet as well as the work of our other portfolio ministers. - There has been unprecedented short term growth through the Covid Response and Health Transition which will have wound back down in 2023.
+The impact on our statistics of these two groups has been significant. - We experienced significant fluctuation of staff, due to new business groups standing up and winding down - GPG June 2020: 19.5% - GPG June 2021: 14.6% - GPG June 2022: 12.7% | Sep 2022: 10.4% - The rapid changes in staffing can cause gender pay data volatility, exacerbated by the impact of FT staff moving in and out (approximately 25% of the staff hired in 2021/22 had already left the organisation by 30 June 2022). - Change is a constant for DPMC and its operating model has been refined to use 'docking in' and 'docking out' processes to respond to flex with Government requirements. - During 2021/22 we had a large number of senior level female secondees whose salaries do not count in our GPG.
 This has had an impact on our data. - For this report we have separated permanent and FT data and, outside of remuneration and recruitment, focused our plan on actions for the retention and development of our permanent staff.